leej3/pandoc_resume/markdown/resume_John_Lee.md

 + I elucidated neural network changes for a simple olfactory behavior.
 + I automated an experimental setup by way of bespoke electronic components, interfaces to high end research components, programmable logic controllers, an Arduino micro-controller, and electrical systems of my own design
 + I worked with molecular assay technologies (for proteins and nucleotides) with some use of sequence analysis tools.
-+ I developed software tools to analyze the data I collected (data wrangling, DSP, image processing, plotting, and statistics).
++ I developed software tools to analyze the data I collected.
+These tools performed data wrangling, DSP, image processing, plotting, and statistics.

 **Research Assistant:** 2010, Trinity College Institute of Neuroscience, Dublin, Ireland